niftyduck/MineflayerTestbench/README.md

 It is reccommended to use a void preset superflat world for the server.

 ## Level format
 The levels are defined in a `.csv` file format, every cell can be an item, entity or block.

+A sample *test.csv* file is provided to show how a simple level might be designed.

 ### Inventory